-A new 19-story boutique hotel accessed from Little Collins Street west of the office tower will provide 285 rooms.
-Similar to both the retail façades and South Tower, the building is marked by its structural frame with a large grid component but it will be slightly different in that it will also provide privacy and solar protection for its interiors.
+A new 19-story boutique hotel accessed from Little Collins Street west of the office tower provides 285 rooms.
+Similar to both the retail façades and South Tower, the building is marked by its structural frame with a large grid component but is slightly different in that it also provides privacy and solar protection for its interiors.

-The existing commercial tower occupying 80 Collins will be reoriented to be accessed via Exhibition Street.
-Its elevated lobby will be demolished to allow this new entry point with a series of gentle inclines that will connect the laneways to further the connectivity within the development.
+The existing commercial tower occupying 80 Collins is reoriented to be accessed via Exhibition Street.
+Its elevated lobby was demolished to allow this new entry point with a series of gentle inclines that connect the laneways to further the connectivity within the development.

-The podium base is comprised of 5,000 square meters of street-level retail and commercial spaces that will knit together the entire block.
+The podium base is comprised of 5,000 square meters of street-level retail and commercial spaces that knit together the entire block.
 Its height and form respond to traditional street characteristics and the rhythm of its historic neighbors.
-Internal laneways will also be integrated within this space to link the surrounding streets and perpetuate the city’s pedestrian connectivity.
+Internal laneways are also integrated within this space to link the surrounding streets and perpetuate the city’s pedestrian connectivity.